dbernard/dbernard.github.io/_posts/2024-12-18-how-healthy-experimentation-drives-healthy-innovation.md

 Individual experiments in isolation can be incredibly informative, but the archive of learnings across experiments is invaluable.

-When experiments are trusted, stable, and observable (both while running historically), we grow this set of learnings more quickly and can apply it to new explorations more easily.
+When experiments are trusted, stable, and observable (both while running and historically), we grow this set of learnings more quickly and can apply it to new explorations more easily.
 This can inform the "types" of efforts that we pursue or the business level metrics that we should target for highest impact.